 - Panadería Pantastico: Enjoy delicious baked goods to energize your explorations in Cusco.

-- Iglesia de San Blas: Take time to admire this historic church, famous for its impressive wooden Pulpit.
+- Iglesia de San Blas: Take time to admire this historic church, famous for its impressive wooden pulpit.

-- Carmen Alto and the Coffee: Head to Carmen Alto and try the various cafés serving the best Peruvian Coffee.
+- Carmen Alto and the Coffee: Head to Carmen Alto and try the various cafés serving the best peruvian coffee.
 Do a tasting tour and find your favorite!

 - Explore the San Blas Market: Walk to San Blas and enjoy a day at the local market, famous for fresh produce and handicrafts.